adgellida/ubuntupackages/ReadMe.md

 Ubuntu, Xubuntu, Kubuntu...

-if you modify a few things.
+any Debian based system if you modify a few things.

 Instructions
 =============================================